Mansudae Art Studio: Exhibitions

 Mansudae had its first overseas exhibition in London in July and August 2007 at La Galaria in Pall Mall curated by David Heather The then Ambassador attended the opening and it ran for six weeks.
-In 2009, Queensland Art Gallery approached Koryo Studio's Nicholas Bonner to commission works for the Asia Pacific Triennial the most prestigious exhbition for showing contemproary art from the Asia region.
+In 2009, Queensland Art Gallery approached Koryo Studio's Nicholas Bonner to commission works for the Asia Pacific Triennial the most prestigious exhibition for showing contemporary art from the Asia region.
 Despite much preparation by five invited Mansudae artists, an exhibition in Brisbane, Australia presented Mansudae artworks without their artists.
 Although only one of the fifteen pieces was socialist-realist, the Australian government denied the artists exceptions from a visa ban on North Korea because they came "from Pyongyang's propaganda machine and... are not welcome."
 On 10 October 2013, a popular Mansudae exhibition opened at a trade exposition in Dandong, China.
 The exhibition had no propaganda art and sold 30 pieces in its first three days.
 In 2014, David Heather, who curated the London exhibition in 2007, decided to recreate the success of the 2007 exhibition.
 The exhibition was held at the North Korean Embassy in the United Kingdom.
 The Mansudae artists involved with the event stayed in London for two weeks beforehand to prepare and were available to paint for people while in England.

 Paintings

-Mansudae produces many paintings, including "all public images of Kim Jong-un, Kim Jong-il, and Kim Il-sung" and "One Can Always Lose, a series of 10 paintings depicting North Korea's 1-0 win over Italy during round one of the 1966 World Cup."
+Mansudae produces many paintings, including "all public images of Kim Jong Un, Kim Jong Il, and Kim Il Sung" and "One Can Always Lose, a series of 10 paintings depicting North Korea's 1-0 win over Italy during round one of the 1966 World Cup."
 Several of the paintings have a uniform style of depicting North Korea as a utopia.
-However, according to Klaus Klemp, the deputy director of Frankfurt’s Museum of Applied Art, Mansudae artists can "produce kitschy knockoffs of several foreign genres" that are likely sold internationally.
+However, according to Klaus Klemp, the deputy director of Frankfurt's Museum of Applied Art, Mansudae artists can "produce kitschy knockoffs of several foreign genres" that are likely sold internationally.
 Mansudae's official website has a gallery of paintings ranging "from propaganda posters to lucid landscapes, flower bouquets, and even family portraits," as well as the occasional rare jewel painting.
 Jewel paintings are unique to North Korea and are made by grinding gems into powders that are put on a canvas by hand and never lose their strong shine.